Basic Education High School No. 9 Mawlamyine: Contemporary era

 The Shin Maha Buddhaghosa High School remains one of the most esteemed high schools in the city.
 From 2002 to 2006, it had the highest overall matriculation exam passing rates in Mon State.
 Unlike most renown high schools in Burma, it has maintained a diverse student body, covering all walks of life and ethnicity.
 In a nod to its founding principles, the school celebrates the Burmese National Day Festival every year, featuring traditional games, foods and dances.
 The school has a reputation for instilling patriotism into students and has its own anthem.

 Buildings and facilities

 The very first building was Sitke Gyi U Saung's old building which dated back to 1899.
 Then the plot of Kyaung DaGar Gyi U Hlay's son-in-law U Maung Maung was purchased with 500 kyats by the school administration board to expand the school area.
 In 1904, the two-storey middle building (office room building) was started to build and finished in 1905, May, 17.
 The two-storey U Thar Nyin Damayon was built in 1911 to replace Sitke Gyi U Saung's old building.
 In 1916, three-storey boarding building was built for outstanding students with underprivileged background.
 In1983, two-storey Theint-pan Saung, in 1992-93 Myat Mon Yadanar Saung, in 1999, Yar Pyae Saung, in 2007-08 Myint Thandar Saung, in 2014 Gandamar Saung were built.

+On August 3, 2023, a fire broke out at the three-storey building and the office building.
+The incident occurred at approximately 11:50 PM and quickly progressed to the fourth stage of fire development.
+Firefighters and emergency responders were promptly dispatched to the scene, and their efforts led to the successful extinguishing of the fire by 5 AM on August 4,2023.
+According to a resident, a burning smell was detected earlier, and the cause of the fire is likely due to an electrical failure.

+In the early hours of 25 October 2023, U Thar Nyin Damayon with over a century of history, fell victim to an arson attack.
+Security cameras captured a woman on a bicycle around 1:00 AM, the suspected arsonist.
+The fire was reported by a resident at approximately 3:00 AM, triggering a rapid response from Mawlamyine Fire Department, aided by both residents and local rescue groups.
+By 4:45 AM, their collective efforts succeeded in containing the fire.
+Tragically, the 110-year-old U Thar Nyin Damayon and the multimedia building on the school's campus were lost in the blaze.